OCAS · 2015 to 2021

 What I built or changed

-On my own initiative I set up biweekly interviews with call centre staff, turning frontline support conversations into a continuous pipeline of the highest volume user problems.
+On my own initiative I set up biweekly interviews with call centre staff, turning frontline support conversations into a continuous pipeline of the most common user problems.
 Two fixes show how that loop paid off.

 First, passwords: the platform demanded bank grade complexity for a college application, so applicants forgot their passwords, called in, reset them, and repeated the cycle.
-I traced roughly 15% of support calls to this, presented the call volume data, and approval was immediate.
+I traced roughly 15% of support calls to password problems, presented the call volume data, and received immediate approval to simplify the password requirements.

 Second, school names: an open text field invited misspellings that created phantom school records and recurring phone cleanup.
 I replaced it with structured selection.